 Don’t Worry About Having Cell Service Anymore…

-Why do you need a Globalstar GSP-1700 Satellite Phone?
+Why do you need a Globalstar GSP-1700 Satellite Phone for Sea Doo riding?
 Many Sea Doo tours cruise along populated waterways in areas where cell service is readily available.
-That being said, service is primarily targeted to places where the most people live travel and work, so it’s not unusual for experienced riders and beginners to discover no service zones on the water.
-And if your self guided Sea Doo, jet ski or Waverunner PWC adventure takes you on to more remote lakes or rivers or far from shore, cell service may be spotty at best.
-So how do you stay in touch to communicate easily with family and friends or to reach out for assistance in an emergency?
+That being said, service is primarily targeted to places where the most people live travel and work, so it’s not unusual for experienced Sea Doo riders and beginners to discover no service zones on the water.
+And if your self guided Sea Doo, jet ski or waverunner PWC adventure takes you on to more remote lakes or rivers or far from shore, cell service may be spotty at best.
+So how do you stay in touch to communicate easily with family and friends or to reach out for assistance in an emergency while Sea Doo riding?

 Globalstar GSP-1700 Satellite Phone Advantages